The blindspot of design systems

 Building a foundation

-A design system at its simplest form is a rationalisation of rules that govern the creation process of any type of artefact related to a product.
+A design system at its simplest form is the rationalisation of rules that govern the creation process of any type of artefact related to a product.
 To build a system that is truly scalable, rules need to be layered on top of a foundation that is coherent and consistent.
 We build this foundation by answering the three following questions:

 - What are the brand’s core assets?